 FAQ

-👉 Will my cat think I abandoned them?
+Will my cat think I abandoned them?

 No — but not because cats don’t notice your absence.
 They do.
 Research on cat cortisol levels shows measurable stress hormone elevation during owner absences, indicating cats are aware of and respond to your departure.
 What cats don’t have is a human-style cognitive framework for “abandonment” — a narrative about the permanence of the departure and its implications for the relationship.
 A well-prepared 48-hour absence doesn’t damage your bond with your cat.
 They may be slightly more clingy on return, or slightly more aloof as stress regulation, but within 24 hours of your return the relationship returns to baseline.
 The preparation you do before leaving — food, water, enrichment, your scent on the sofa — communicates care even in your absence.

-👉 Is 3 days too long when figuring out how to leave a cat alone for the weekend?
+Is 3 days too long to leave a cat alone?

-👉 What if my automatic feeder malfunctions while I’m gone?
+What if my automatic feeder malfunctions while I’m gone?

-This is why testing the feeder for a full 48-hour cycle before your trip is mandatory, not suggested.
+This is why testing the feeder for a full 48-hour cycle before your trip is important.
 For additional redundancy: leave a small amount of dry food in a secondary bowl as a fail-safe — enough to sustain your cat for one day if the feeder fails on day two.
 A pet camera with motion alerts lets you notice quickly if your cat is spending unusual amounts of time near the feeding area (a potential sign of an empty feeder).
 And a contact with a spare key who can do an emergency food drop is the final safety net — identify this person before you leave, not after the feeder jams.